-The OAIS-IF is designed as an implementation framework to support the development of interoperability in OAIS Archives.
+The OAIS-IF is designed as an interoperability framework to support the development of interoperability between archives, both OAIS Archives and non-OAIS archives, using the OAIS-IF standard.
 As such, it attempts to address all the major activities of an interoperable information-preserving Archive in order to define a consistent and useful set of interoperability terms and concepts.
-A standard or other document that claim to be conformant to the OAIS-IF shall use the terms and concepts defined in the OAIS-IF in the same manner.
+A standard or other document that claims to be conformant to the OAIS-IF shall use the terms and concepts defined in the OAIS-IF in the same manner.